gwoo/hap/README.md

 # Hap - A simple and effective provisioner.

-Hap uses Git to manage build scripts and run them on the remote server.
+Hap helps manage build scripts with git and run them concurrently on multiple remote hosts using composable blocks.

-Hap init will setup a remote host.
-Hap build will execute the commands specified in the Hapfile.
-To run arbitrary commands use hap c, and to execute individual scripts use hap exec.
+First, `hap create` to setup a new local repo.
+Then add hosts to the generated Hapfile.Once hosts are in place, `hap init` will setup the remote hosts.
+Finally, `hap build` will execute the build blocks and commands specified in the Hapfile for each host.
 After `hap build` a .happened file is saved with the current sha of remote repo.
+To run `hap build` again a new commit is required.

+Tun arbitrary commands use `hap c`, and to execute individual scripts with `hap exec`.

-To build again a new commit is required.
-Make sure every build script is executable before being committed to the local repo.
+Make sure every build script is executable before committing to the local repo.

 ## Basic Workflow
  - Run `hap create <name>`